-- in service as a MainePERS member; or - receiving a MainePERS disability benefit.
+- in service as a MainePERS member; or

+- receiving a MainePERS disability benefit.

-(3) A monthly payment calculated as though on the day you died you retired under retirement Option 2 (see page 17).
-This option is available to the first-listed of the following persons who survive you: your designated beneficiaries or in the event you did not name a beneficiary or your beneficiaries predecease you, your spouse, children, or parents.
+- (3) A monthly payment calculated as though you retired under retirement Option 2 (see page 18).

+This option is available to the first-listed of the following persons who survive you: your designated beneficiaries or, in the event you did not name a beneficiary or your beneficiaries predecease you, your spouse, children, or parents.